yinan-c/things2md/README.md

 # Things to Markdown

-[Things](https://culturedcode.com/things/) is a to-do list app for macOS and iPadOS and iOS.
+[Things](https://culturedcode.com/things/) is a to-do list app for macOS and iOS.

 This script converts Things logbook into a Markdown file.
 Simply clone/download the code, install the requirements, and run the code.